scott45/My-project/README.md

-# My-project
+# My-project, Employee appraisal system
-It's a repository for an employees appraisal system i built for Anpcan Uganda chapter
+It's a repository for an employees appraisal system for Anpcan Uganda chapter